Ferguson CX · V2 · process-focused variant · compare with V1 (prototype-focused)

 Designing the process, not just the prototype

-A seven-phase investigation framework built while running it — that left Ferguson's CX team with a replicable method for finding and testing service concepts on their own.
+A seven-phase investigation framework, built live — that left Ferguson's CX team with a replicable method for finding and testing service concepts on their own.

 7-phase